Richer Convolutional Features for Edge Detection: Richer Convolutional Features (RCF)

 \subsection{Comparison With HED}

-The most obvious difference between our RCF and HED \cite{xie2015holistically} is in three parts.
-First, HED only considers the last \textit{conv} layer in each stage of VGG16, in which lots of helpful information to edge detection is missed.
-In contrast to it, RCF uses richer features from all the \textit{conv} layers, thus it can capture more object or object part boundaries accurately across a larger range of scales.
+The most obvious differences between our RCF and HED \cite{xie2017holistically} lie in the three following aspects.

+First, HED only considers the last \textit{conv} layer in each stage of VGG16, in which lots of helpful information for edge detection is missed.
+In contrast to it, RCF uses richer features from all the \textit{conv} layers, making it more possible to capture more object or object-part boundaries across a larger range of scales.

 Second, a novel loss function is proposed to treat training examples properly.
-We only consider the edge pixels that most annotators labeled as positive samples, since these edges are highly consistent and thus easy to train.
+We consider the edge pixels that $\eta$ of the annotators labeled as positive samples and the pixels that no annotator labeled as negative samples.
 Besides, we ignore edge pixels that are marked by a few annotators because of their confusing attributes.
-Thirdly, we use multiscale hierarchy to enhance edges.
-Our evaluation results demonstrate the strengths (2.3\% improvement in ODS F-measure over HED) of these choices.
-See \secref{sec:experiments} for details.
+In contrast, HED view edge pixels that are marked by less than half of the annotators as negative samples, which may confuse the network training because these pixels are not true non-edge points.
+Our new loss have been used in \cite{wang2018deep}.

+Thirdly, our preliminary version \cite{liu2017richer} first proposes the multiscale test for edge detection.
+Recent edge detectors such as HED usually use multiscale network features, but we demonstrate the simple multiscale test is still helpful to edge detection.
+This idea is also accepted by recent work \cite{wang2018deep}.